microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/user-findrooms.md

 ## <a name="http-request"></a>Solicitação HTTP

-Para obter todas as salas no locatário:
+Para ver todas as salas no locatário:

 <!-- { "blockType": "ignored" } -->
 ```http